Project

 Actions #7

-Updated by skidau about 13 years ago
+Updated by skidau over 13 years ago

 There are three texture decoders in Dolphin - OpenCL, SSE and plain C++.
 They work kinda like plugins and are swapped in and out depending on the capabilities of the user's machine.
 Using the OpenCL decoder does not disable the other SSE optimisations in the rest of the emulator.